 While at the O’Reilly Tools of Change conference earlier this week, I attended a session on literary reviewing in the digital age.
 Bob Carlton from Kirkus was on the panel and provided an overview of the new project Kirkus is taking on to review children’s book apps.
 It will be live in early March.
 The full press release is below.

 Maintaining its position as the first review resource to bring a critical eye to children’s book apps as a distinct new category, Kirkus Reviews today announced the creation of a discovery engine devoted exclusively to this burgeoning area of publishing and app development.
 Available in early March, it will be found at http://www.kirkusreviews.com/childrens-book-apps/.
 Continue reading Kirkus Reviews Launches New Category – Children’s Book Apps

 Literary Reviewing in the Digital Age

 Panelists: Bethanne Patrick, Book Maven Media, (Moderator), Bob Carlton, Kirkus Reviews, Ron Charles, Washington Post, Sarah Weinman, Publishers Marketplace

 Some of the questions addressed in the discussion were: What are the biggest challenges to literary reviewing?
 So many books, so many critics – how do readers sort through them?
 Is there still authority in book reviewing?
 How do we review books that are now multimedia and do we need to?
 What will the next 2, 5 years, or even 6 months look like?
 Continue reading TOC – Literary Reviewing in the Digital Age

-Portal on all things ebooks and econtent and for all reading, writing, publishing, curating, and distributing books and other content in digital format, including publishers, librarians, content developers, distributors, retailers, and educators.
-Managed and edited by Mirela Roncevic, with contributions from professionals and thought leaders in the United States and around the world.
+Portal on all aspects of digital content and for all creating, reading, publishing, managing, curating, and distributing the written word and other content in digital format, including publishers, writers, editors, content developers, distributors, educators, librarians and information science professionals.
+With contributions from book and information science professionals and thought leaders in the United States and around the world.